-Dr. Mary Jane S. Hanson, Director of Graduate Program 570-941-4060 hansonm2@scranton.edu Ann Culp, Acting Associate Director of Nurse Anesthesia Program 570-552-3680
+Dr. Mary Jane S. Hanson, Director of Graduate Program 570-941-4060 Maryjane.hanson@scranton.edu Carol Raskiewicz, Associate Director of Nurse Anesthesia Program craskiewicz@wvhcs.org 570-552-3680

 The Nurse Anesthesia (NA) program prepares registered nurses to function in the role of Certified Registered Nurse Anesthetists (CRNA).
 Upon completion of the program the graduate will be prepared to administer all types of anesthesia to diverse populations in a variety of clinical settings.